 For the past several years, I have written about 20th-century corporate-sponsored 'economic education' media.
 More recently, I've been researching advocacy groups and other intermediaries with a stake in defining and shaping the emerging 'sharing economy'; and thinking about what propaganda might mean under 21st-century media conditions.

-Research on the Tech Sector Logics initiative at Data & Society is ongoing; I will present work in progress on the history of direct marketing software at the Society for the History of Technology.
+I will present work in progress on the history of direct marketing software at the Society for the History of Technology.

 My dissertation is a comparative, historical study of corporate-sponsored media campaigns intended to teach the public about economics.
 Using textual and discursive interpretation, I analyze both the media texts themselves and the archival documentation of their production and distribution.
 Throughout, I draw out the cultural meanings my historical actors ascribed to the media technologies by which they distributed their messages to the public.